AndyA/jsonpath-lifter/README.md

 );
 ```

-Any JSONPath that starts with `@` rather than `$` refers to a local variable which persists for only a single invocation of the lifer.
+Any JSONPath that starts with `@` rather than `$` refers to a local variable which persists for only a single invocation of the lifter.
 Nested lifters inherit local variables but any changes that they make are not propagated back to the calling lifter.

 ## Performance

 Behind the scenes `jsonpath-lifter` uses [`jsonpath-faster`](https://www.npmjs.com/package/jsonpath-faster) which compiles JSONPath expressions into Javascript and caches the resulting functions.
 All of the `src` JSONPaths in a lifter are compiled into a single Javascript function which then dispatches to callbacks which handle the outcome of each rule.
-It's designed to be as fast and efficient as possible and is used in production as part of a processing pipeline which handles millions of complex documents an hour.
+It's designed to be as fast and efficient as possible and is used in production as part of a processing pipeline which handles millions of complex documents per hour.

 ## License